 The new application process has been designed to make obtaining a hardship grant as simple and efficient as possible.
 The grants have been calculated into fortnightly amounts for a single applicant (£150) and that of a family (£210).
 The payments are intended to cover immediate basic needs, such as food, electricity and heating.

 The current crisis has affected many people in the racing industry who may never have had to apply for welfare support before.
 We would like to stress that we are here to support anyone who is employed in racing and is in need of help at this time.
-Applicants will be eligible for a grant if they have encountered financial hardship as a result of the Covid-19 situation.
 Before a grant application is processed, our welfare team will conduct a needs-based assessment, including supporting people to claim any benefits and other statutory entitlements.

 Dawn Goodfellow, Chief Executive of Racing Welfare, commented: